-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
+The brake lever is located on the right side of the handlebar.
+To apply the front brake, pull the lever toward the throttle grip.

 Brake pedal

 1. Brake pedal

 The brake pedal is on the right side of the motorcycle.
 To apply the rear brake, press down on the brake pedal.